All Episodes

 Why did you say that the travel ban was xenophobic and hysteria?

-Anyone gonna ask that question?
+Anyone going to ask that question?

 I don't know.

-That's all at stake in twenty-two days.
+That's all at stake in 22 days, three weeks from tomorrow.

-I can't I'm one vote.
+I can't, I'm one vote.

 America, you get to decide here.

-Trying to give you information that nobody else will give you.
+You're the ultimate jury, trying to give you information that nobody else will give you.

-Never ever.
+Never, ever.

-Well, I never met a candidate that wouldn't answer a basic question either.
+I never met a candidate that wouldn't answer a basic question either.

 We've been in political media for a long time.